FAIR Insurance Claim Guide

 • Use the pre-hire checklist before approving fees, report scope, or reliance language.

 • When is an insurance claim appraiser necessary?
-An insurance claim appraiser is necessary when the insurer or claim file needs independent support for value, condition, replacement basis, item identity, or loss documentation that cannot be answered safely by a receipt or informal estimate alone.
+An insurance claim appraiser is necessary when the insurer or claim file needs support for value, condition, replacement basis, item identity, or loss documentation that a receipt or informal estimate cannot answer safely.

 • Should I hire an appraiser before repairs or restoration?
 Often yes.
 If condition evidence may change, ask the adjuster and appraiser whether documentation should happen before repair, after stabilization, or after conservation findings are available.